Appearance

 - Quality enforcement: Caught the AI committing code without testing ("yes i want to actually test things before making commits"), demanded accurate numbers, rejected over-engineered explanations

-- Strategic direction: Explored NNUE as a potential approach (Hunter's idea, not the AI's), evaluated the tradeoffs, and made the call to shelve it.
+- Strategic direction: Explored NNUE as a potential approach (my idea, not the AI's), evaluated the tradeoffs, and made the call to shelve it.
 Designed the difficulty/variance system concept.
 Directed the Texel tuning pipeline.

 - Course corrections: Caught hallucinated performance ratios ("100,000× slower" — actual: ~14,000×), corrected chess analysis errors (the AI got a mate-in-2 analysis wrong), stopped the AI from overclaiming ("let's not say chess is solved")

-Specific instances where Hunter corrected the AI:
+Specific instances where I corrected the AI:

-- AI hallucinated performance ratios ("100,000× slower") — Hunter caught it, actual ratio was ~14,000×
+- AI hallucinated performance ratios ("100,000× slower") — I caught it, actual ratio was ~14,000×

 11.3 Key Methodology